mozzius/arbitra/docs/Arbitra.md

 A transaction, most simply, is a message that says "I want to send this person x arbitrary units".
 The idea of a cryptocurrency is that rather than having a physical unit that you hand over to someone, you instead have a list of all transactions ever made and determine your account balance from that.
 This means that everyone can be certain that no-one is forging money or faking transactions - everyone can see the list and validate it.
 It also removes trust out of the equation - you don't have to just hope that your bank is keeping your money safe.

 To create a transaction, you must have a “wallet” that has some currency in, and use a public/private key pair to cryptographically “sign” your transaction.
-Public/private key pairs are a cryptographic function that allows a private key to create a message with which one can use the public key to mathematical verify that the message was created with its paired private key.
+Public/private key pairs are a cryptographic function that allows a private key to create a message with which one can use the public key to mathematical verify that the message was created with it's paired private key.
 You would then submit your transaction to a node on the network.
 If your transaction is valid, the node will send it to all other nodes in the network who will add it to a “block” of transactions.

 A block consists of all transactions submitted since the previous block, the timestamp, the hash of the block that came before, and a nonce (which I’ll get to).
 Having the hash of the previous block irrevocably links the block to the one that came before it, and since it is easy to check, it is impossible to change the previous block’s contents without changing all the blocks that have come after.
 It also ensures that they are ordered.
 These blocks thereby form a chain from the genesis block, hence “blockchain”.